-Strawberry Smoothie Foaming Salt Scrub Recipe
+Strawberry Smoothie Whipped Salt Scrub Recipe

 © Rebecca D. Dillon

-How to Make a Foaming Salt Scrub
+How to Make a Whipped Salt Scrub

 1. In a large container, weigh out the foaming bath whip base and the fragrance oil.
 Mix together.
 (I specifically used Crafter’s Choice foaming bath whip for my strawberry smoothie foaming salt scrub recipe.)